6529-Collections/nftdelegation/README.md

 - #950 to #997 are reserved for future Special use cases.

-- #998 is for Sub-Delegation (giving the right to another address to add or remove delegations on the initial address's behalf).
+- #998 is for Delegation Management (Sub-delegation) (giving the right to another address to add or remove delegations on the initial address's behalf).

 - #999 is for Consolidation (linking addresses together).